Jewelry Care: Be Nice to Your Jewelry ❤️

 How do I care for Solid 14k Gold Jewelry?

 Solid gold jewelry can be worn 24/7 - but you’ll still want to clean the surface of your jewelry to remove accumulated dirt and oils.
+It's best to do this about once a week for proper ear health, especially if you're wearing your earrings all the time.
 All you have to do is mix a small amount of mild, soap-based detergent into warm water.
 Put the jewelry into the soap and water solution and leave it there for one to two minutes.
 Use a baby toothbrush to softly scrub the jewelry, remove it from the water, and rinse it.
 Pat your jewelry dry with a soft polishing cloth.

 When you’re not wearing your solid gold jewelry, store it individually.
 Solid gold doesn’t tarnish, but it’s a soft metal and scratches easily - so keep it from rubbing up against your other jewelry.